WinVector/wrapr/extras/bquote.md

     ##   x y
     ## 1 1 2

-We just demonstrated a `bquote()`-enhanced (or `rlang`-free) version of `mutate()` in about 4 lines of code.
+We just demonstrated a `bquote()`-enhanced version of `mutate()` in about 4 lines of code.

-There are, of course, some semantic differences, such as how environments are handled.
-However, in our opinion, most of the earlier solutions already have sound ways of dealing with environments and ambiguity of references, which are merely different (not fundamentally inferior). `rlang` does supply some additional services such as [vararg](https://en.wikipedia.org/wiki/Variadic_function) splicing through `!!!`, however as we have seen in our `order()` example `do.call()` already is an excellent tools for vararg splicing.
+There are, of course, some semantic differences, such as how to unambiguously choose values from the <code>data.frame</code> or the environment.
+However, in my opinion, most of the earlier solutions already have sound ways of dealing with these issues. `rlang` does supply some additional services such as [vararg](https://en.wikipedia.org/wiki/Variadic_function) splicing through `!!!`, however as we have seen in our `order()` example `do.call()` already is an excellent tools for vararg splicing.
+The other systems don't need to solve splicing, as it isn't an unsolved problem.

 Similar to `bquote()` (and unlike `strmacro()` and `let()`) `rlang` substitution will not work on left-sides of argument binding.
 For example we can not successfully write the above block as follows (with <code>=</code> instead of <code>:=</code>).